Story at a glance

 We know our products work but there are still barriers to people seeking help.
 Your story can help us demonstrate the value Kegel8 through personal testimony; a very powerful way of encouraging others to seek a solution to their problems and by doing this we can encourage more people to use Kegel8.

-If you’d like to share your story or to find out more, please get in touch: [email protected]
+If you’d like to share your story or to find out more, please get in touch.
+If you would like to speak to a trained Kegel8 Adviser to help you find the right Kegel8 for your needs please Book a Call.

 Cathy submitted this story to us and it was published 04/06/2019